Computing & E-safety

 E-safety is an integral part of children’s education in today’s digital world and is embedded in their learning at school.
 We also want to help our parents and children improve their own understanding of e-safety issues so they can learn to use the internet and all digital media in a safe and secure way.

-In October 2021 Androulla Nicolaou (our local Prevention Officer and Coordinator) will be leading a Parents Forum as well as assisting with KS2 workshops to support children, teachers and parents with how we can stay safe online in our modern society.
+In October 2021 Androulla Nicolaou (our local Prevention Officer and Coordinator) lead a Parents Forum as well as assisting with KS2 workshops to support children, teachers and parents with how we can stay safe online in our modern society.